pascalranaora/TheSunStandard/README.md

 But this ignores a deeper layer of reality.

 All production, computation, and infrastructure are bound by the laws of physics.
-Every system carries an **irreducible thermodynamic cost**—energy transformed, entropy increased, resources consumed.
+Every system carries an **irreducible thermodynamic cost**—not only in immediate energy use, but in the **total emergy embodied** across its lifecycle.

-**The Sun Standard asserts that value should not be defined by human preference alone, but also by the objective energy required to sustain it.**
+**The Sun Standard asserts that value should not be defined by human preference alone, but by the total solar emergy required to produce and sustain it.**

-Bitcoin mining, when aligned with renewable energy, reveals this connection:
+Bitcoin mining, when aligned with solar emergy flows, reveals this connection:

+- Energy becomes **traceable to its origin**
-- Energy becomes the **source of truth**
+- Emergy becomes the **measure of real cost**
-- Computation becomes a **carrier of value**
+- Computation becomes a **carrier of thermodynamic value**
-- Infrastructure becomes a **reflection of physical constraints**
+- A satoshi becomes a **unit anchored in physical reality**

 In this model, value emerges from the intersection of:
 - **Subjective demand** (what humans want)
-- **Objective cost** (what reality requires)
+- **Objective emergy cost** (what reality has already paid)

+This reframes Bitcoin:

+Not just as digital scarcity,
+but as a system capable of expressing **thermodynamic truth**.

 This is not just an optimization of energy systems.

-It is a shift toward an economy grounded in **thermodynamics, transparency, and physical truth**.
+It is a shift toward an economy grounded in **emergy, transparency, and physical reality**.

 ---